 - Click Clone or Continue to proceed with the clone.

-- If you’re copying the site to a new domain or subdomain, you must add your new domain in Plesk at this time
+- If you’re copying the site to a new domain or subdomain, and it hasn’t yet been added in Plesk, you must add your new domain now.

 - Go to the 1-click web apps utility and find the web app in the list that runs your site